 - 6. In the Approval Description field, add the description of the approval request, can include the reason for the approval request. - The approvers can view this description in the approval notification. - 7.
-(Optional) To add email as a mode of approval, apart from the default, which is system notification, from the Choose Additional Approval Method drop-down list, choose Email.
+(Optional) To add system or email as a mode of approval from the Choose Additional Approval Method drop-down list, choose System or Email. - If you do not choose anything from this drop-down list, then the approval notification appears only in the Pending Tasks panel.
+If you choose System, then the approval notification appears in both the Notifications and Pending Task panels.
+If you choose Email, you will receive a notification email for the approval and the approval notification will appears in the Pending Tasks panel.